Vinča culture: Geography and demographics

 The Vinča culture occupied a region of Southeastern Europe (i.e. the Balkans) corresponding mainly to modern-day Serbia and Kosovo, but also parts of Southernmost Hungary, Western-Central Romania (Oltenia, Transylvania), Western Bulgaria, Eastern Croatia, Eastern Bosnia, Northern Montenegro and North Macedonia.
 John Chapman (1981) previously included Greece and excluded Hungary and Croatia (as new findings and conclusions were not known at the time).

 This region had already been settled by farming societies of the First Temperate Neolithic (such as the Starčevo culture) and during the Neolithic demographic transition, population sizes started to grow.
 During the Vinča period, improvements in technology and changes styles of pottery accelerated.
 Sustained population growth led to an unprecedented level of settlement size and density.
 Areas that were bypassed by earlier settlers were also settled.
-Vinča settlements were considerably larger than those of almost all other contemporary European cultures (with the exception of Cucuteni–Trypillia culture), and in some instances their size surpassed the cities of the Aegean and early Near Eastern Bronze Age a millennium later.
+Vinča settlements were considerably larger than almost all other contemporary European culture (with the exception of Cucuteni–Trypillia culture), and in some instances their size surpassed the cities of the Aegean and early Near Eastern Bronze Age a millennium later.
 Settlement sizes may be grouped into 1-1.9 ha, 4-4.9 ha and 20-29 ha.
 One of the largest sites was Vinča-Belo Brdo (today a suburb of Belgrade in Serbia), covering 29 ha with up to 2,500 people.

 Early Vinča settlement population density was 50–200 people per hectare, in later phases an average of 50–100 people per hectare was common.
-The Divostin site was occupied twice between 4900 and 4650 B.C. and an estimate based on 17 houses suggests a lifespan per house of 56 years.
+The Divostin site was occupied twice between 4900 and 4650 B.C. and an estimate based on 17 houses suggests that given a lifespan per house of 56 years.
 1028 houses were built on the site during that period with a final population size estimated to be between 868 and 2864.
-Another large site was Crkvine-Stubline from 4850/4800 BC.
-It may have contained a maximum population of 4,000.
+Another large site was Crkvine-Stubline from 4850/4800 BC. it may have contained a maximum population of 4,000.
 The settlement of Parţa maybe had 1,575 people living there at the same time.
-It is considered that unlike other cultures of the Neolithic-Chalcolithic Age "there is no evidence for any proto-urbanism nor specialised military, religious or administrative centres", though the settlements did have defensive formations.
+It is considered that alike the Neolithic-Chalcolithic Age "there is no evidence for any proto-urbanism nor specialised military, religious or administrative centres", but their settlements did have defensive formations.